Progressive JPEG Tester

 This tool allows you to check if your image is encoded as a progressive JPEG.

-Choose the image file you wish to test below:
+Choose the image file to test below:

 What is a Progressive JPEG?